CTSRD-CHERI/cheribuild/README.md

                         Only build subdirs SUBDIRS of FreeBSD/CheriBSD instead of the full tree.
 Useful for quickly rebuilding individual programs/libraries.
 If more than one dir is passed they will be processed in order.
 Note: This will break if not all dependencies have been built.
-  --buildenv, --no-buildenv
-                        Open a shell with the right environment for building the project.
-Currently only works for FreeBSD/CheriBSD (default: 'False') --libcompat-buildenv, --no-libcompat-buildenv, --libcheri-buildenv, --no-libcheri-buildenv
+  --buildenv            Open a shell with the right environment for building the project.
+Currently only works for
+                        FreeBSD/CheriBSD (default: 'False')
+  --libcompat-buildenv, --libcheri-buildenv
                         Open a shell with the right environment for building compat libraries. (default: 'False')

 Options controlling the use of docker for building: